Sting (musician): Early life

 Wallsend shipyard on the River Tyne in 1964, near where Sting grew up.
 His childhood experiences and the local shipbuilding industry were the inspiration for his 2014 musical The Last Ship, which is also set in Wallsend.

 Gordon Matthew Thomas Sumner was born at Sir G B Hunter Memorial Hospital in Wallsend, Northumberland, England, on 2 October 1951, the eldest of four children of Audrey (née Cowell), a hairdresser, and Ernest Matthew Sumner, a milkman and former fitter at an engineering works.
 He grew up near Wallsend's shipyards, which made an impression on him.
-As a child, he was inspired by the Queen Mother waving at him from a Rolls-Royce to divert from the shipyard prospect towards a more glamorous life.
+As a child, he was inspired to leave the shipyards and seek a more glamorous life by the Queen Mother waving at him from a Rolls-Royce.
 He helped his father deliver milk and by ten was "obsessed" with an old Spanish guitar left by an emigrating friend of his father.

 Sting attended St Cuthbert's Grammar School in Newcastle upon Tyne.
 He visited nightclubs such as Club A'Gogo to see Cream and Manfred Mann, who influenced his music.
-He learned to sing and play simultaneously by listening to records at 78 rpm.
+He learned to play bass by speeding the playing of records to 78 rpm so he "could hear the bass lines more clearly".
 After leaving school in 1969, he enrolled at the University of Warwick in Coventry, but left after a term.
-After working as a bus conductor, building labourer, and tax officer, he attended the Northern Counties College of Education (now Northumbria University) from 1971 to 1974 and qualified as a teacher.
+After working as a bus conductor, building labourer, and tax officer, he attended the Northern Counties College of Education (now Northumbria University) and qualified as a teacher in 1973.
 He taught at St Paul's First School in Cramlington for two years.

 Sting performed jazz in the evenings, at weekends, and during breaks from college and teaching, playing with the Phoenix Jazzmen, Newcastle Big Band and Last Exit.
-He gained his nickname after his habit of wearing a black and yellow jumper with hooped stripes with the Phoenix Jazzmen.
-Bandleader Gordon Solomon thought he looked like a bee (or according to Sting himself, "they thought I looked like a wasp"), which prompted the name "Sting".
+He gained his nickname during his time with the Phoenix Jazzmen, when bandleader Gordon Solomon remarked that Sumner's habitual black-and-yellow striped jumper made him look like a wasp.
 In the 1985 documentary Bring On the Night a journalist called him Gordon, to which he replied, "My children call me Sting, my mother calls me Sting, who is this Gordon character?"
 In 2011, he told Time "I was never called Gordon.
 You could shout 'Gordon' in the street and I would just move out of your way".
 Despite this, he chose not to legally change his name to "Sting".